 TRIMMING HIGH POWER

-In 1979 Ralph Prey wrote an article on how to trim high power Gas Models for Model Aviation magazine that became the standard.
+In 1979 the late Ralph Prey wrote an article on how to trim high power Gas Models for Model Aviation magazine that became the standard for all power FF.
 With so many new fliers and in particular in Electric, making making this information available again and this time electronically on the Internet just makes good sense.
 The trim techniques have not changed over the years.
 And most electric flown today falls into the high power category.
 All motors sold by Texas Timers for electric FF would fall into the high power class.

 Where the article talks about Center of Gravity (CG) changes, for electric flight it is common to also shift the battery location fore or aft rather than moving the motor location.
 And, today, convenient lead weights are now available in the form of adhesive backed ones for fan blade balancing (big box hardware stores) and even more convenient thin adhesive back lead for golf clubs (big box sporting goods stores).